Copula Conformal Prediction for Multi-step Time Series Forecasting: Experiments

 In this section, we show that CopulaCPTS produces more calibrated and efficient confidence regions compared to existing methods on two synthetic datasets and two real-world datasets.
 We demonstrate that CopulaCPTS's advantage is more evident over longer prediction horizons in Section \ref{horizon}.
 We also show its effectiveness in the autoregressive prediction setting in Section \ref{ar}.

-All experiments in this paper split the calibration set in half into equal-sized $\mathcal{D}_{cal-p}$ and $\mathcal{D}_{cal-c}$.
+All experiments in this paper split the calibration set in half into equal-sized $\Dcalone$ and $\Dcaltwo$.
 Although the split does not significantly impact the result when calibration data is ample, performance deteriorates when there are not enough data in either one of the subsets.

-\paragraph{Baselines.} We compare our model with three representative works in different paradigms of uncertainty quantification for neural network time series prediction: the Bayesian-motivated Monte Carlo dropout RNN (MC-dropout) by \cite{gal2016dropout}, the frequentist blockwise jackknife RNN (BJRNN) by \cite{bjrnn}, and a conformal forecasting RNN (CF-RNN) by \cite{Schaar2021conformaltime}.
+\paragraph{Baselines.} We compare our model with three representative works in different paradigms of deep uncertainty quantification: the Bayesian-motivated Monte Carlo dropout RNN (\textbf{MC-dropout}) by \cite{gal2016dropout}, the frequentist blockwise jackknife RNN (\textbf{BJRNN}) by \cite{bjrnn}, a conformal forecasting RNN (\textbf{CF-RNN}) by \cite{Schaar2021conformaltime}, and the multi-target copula algorithm that does not have the two step calibration (\textbf{Copula}) by \cite{messoudi2021copula}.
 We use the same underlying prediction model for post-hoc uncertainty quantification methods BJRNN, CF-RNN, and CopulaCPTS.
-The MC-dropout RNN is of the same architecture but is trained separately, as it requires an extra dropout step during training and inference. \paragraph{Metrics.} We evaluate calibration and efficiency for each method.
+The MC-dropout RNN is of the same architecture but is trained separately, as it requires an extra dropout step during training and inference.

+\paragraph{Metrics.} We evaluate calibration and efficiency for each method.
 For calibration, we report the empirical coverage on the test set.
 Coverage should be as close to the desired confidence level $1-\alpha$ as possible.
 Coverage is calculated as:

 $ \mathrm{Coverage}_{1-\alpha} = \mathbb{E}_{x,y \sim \mathcal{Z}} \Prob[\mathbf{y} \in \Gamma^{1-\alpha}(x)] \approx \frac{1}{|\Dtest|} \sum_{x^i,y^i \in |\Dtest|} \mathbbm{1} (y^i \in \Gamma^{1-\alpha} (x^i)) $.